 Circular Design

 Circular design focuses on creating products with their entire lifecycle in mind, ensuring they can be easily disassembled, repaired, and recycled.
-This concept emphasizes designing out waste and keeping products and materials in use for as long as possible.
+This concept emphasises designing out waste and keeping products and materials in use for as long as possible.

 Extended Producer Responsibility (EPR)